SrividyaUppugandla/GCM/README.md

 ### Steps to Generate (or) Skip OTP

-- Generating/Skipping of OTP is based on conditional hooks
+- Generating/Skipping of OTP is based on conditional hooks.

 - If the developer added a conditional hook while configuring from UI & he passed the same condition as request header parameter than OTP will generate.